boydDuffie/boydDuffie/README.md

 ---

-#### ⚡ Fun fact:
+#### ⚡ More about me:

-When I'm not coding I'm a...
+When I'm not coding I do:
--  Digital artist 🎨
+-  Digital art 🎨
+-  Skateboarding 🛹
--  Enjoyer of epic fantasy novels 📚 🤓
+-  Reading high-fantasy 📚 🤓
--  Gym-junkie 💪 🏋️
+-  Weightlifting 💪 🏋️

 <!--
 **boydDuffie/boydDuffie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.